 Although both layers are likely to be needed for implementing some autonomous core, only the interrupt pipeline has to be enabled in the early stage of porting Dovetail.
 Support for alternate scheduling builds upon the latter, and may - and should - be postponed until the pipeline is fully functional on the target architecture or platform.
 The code base is specifically maintained in a way which allows such incremental process.

 Dovetail only introduces the basic mechanisms for hosting an autonomous core into the kernel, enabling the common programming model for its applications in user-space.
-It does not implement the software core per se, which should be provided by a separate kernel component instead, such as the EVL core.
+It does not implement a companion real-time core AT ALL, which should be provided by a separate kernel component instead, such as the EVL core.

 Linux-based dual kernel systems require some interface layer to couple the secondary core (typically a real-time capable one like the EVL core) to the logic of the kernel it is embedded in, so as to benefit from the rich Linux feature set while running dedicated applications with stringent real-time requirements.
 The archetypical implementation of such kind of interface is the I-pipe, which served both RTAI and Xenomai 3 Cobalt over the years.
 For several reasons explained in this document, maintaining the I-pipe proved to be difficult as changes to the mainline kernel regularly caused non-trivial code conflicts, sometimes nasty regressions to the I-pipe maintainers downstream.
 Although the concept of interrupt pipelining proved to be correct in delivering short response time with reasonably limited changes to the original kernel, the way this mechanism is integrated into the mainline code shows its age.